CARB Compliance Los Angeles & Riverside County, CA

 Most heavy-duty trucks are required to undergo emissions compliance testing twice per year under California’s Clean Truck Check program.
 For California-registered vehicles, your compliance deadlines are tied to your DMV registration expiration date.
 Out-of-state vehicles have deadlines based on the last digit of the vehicle identification number.
 You can submit a passing test up to 90 days before your deadline, which gives you a window to get it done without rushing.
 Starting in October 2027, OBD-equipped vehicles will be required to test four times per year instead of twice.
 Agricultural vehicles and California-registered motorhomes used for recreation have annual testing requirements instead of semi-annual.
 Missing a deadline results in a registration hold from the DMV, which means you can’t renew your registration until you’re compliant.

 If your truck fails the emissions test, you’ll receive a detailed report explaining why.
 Common reasons include fault codes in the emissions control system, the check engine light being on, or OBD readiness monitors not being set.
 You’ll need to address the issue—whether that’s making repairs, clearing codes, or completing drive cycles to reset monitors—and then retest before your compliance deadline.
 If you miss your deadline entirely without submitting a passing test, the California DMV will place a registration hold on your vehicle.
 This means you cannot renew your registration until you become compliant.
-You also risk being flagged by CARB’s roadside emissions monitoring devices, which can trigger a Notice to Submit to Testing.
+You also risk being flagged by carb’s roadside emissions monitoring devices, which can trigger a Notice to Submit to Testing.
 Once you receive that notice, you have 30 days to submit a passing test or face fines and potential enforcement action.
-Non-compliance can also result in being denied access to ports, freight terminals, and certain work zones that require CARB compliance.
+Non-compliance can also result in being denied access to ports, freight terminals, and certain work zones that require carb compliance.

 Yes.
 All heavy-duty trucks operating in California must comply with CARB regulations, regardless of where they’re registered.
 If you’re an out-of-state carrier running loads into or through California, your truck still needs to meet Clean Truck Check requirements.
 Your compliance deadlines are based on the last digit of your vehicle’s VIN rather than a registration renewal date.
 You’ll need to register your truck in California’s CTC-VIS database, pay the annual compliance fee, and submit passing emissions tests twice per year.
-If you only operate in California for short periods, CARB does offer a 5-day pass once per calendar year, but you must submit the request at least 7 business days before entering the state.
+If you only operate in California for short periods, carb does offer a 5-day pass once per calendar year, but you must submit the request at least 7 business days before entering the state.
 For regular operations, it’s simpler to stay compliant year-round rather than trying to time your California trips around testing windows.

 OBD testing is the digital method used for 2013 or newer heavy-duty trucks equipped with onboard diagnostics systems.
 Instead of measuring exhaust smoke or running the truck through physical tests, we connect to the truck’s computer and download emissions data that the ECU has already been collecting.
 This data shows whether the emissions control systems are functioning properly and whether there are any fault codes or readiness issues.
 The whole process takes just a few minutes and doesn’t require taking the truck out of service.
 Traditional smog testing—called opacity testing for heavy-duty vehicles—is used for older trucks (2012 and earlier) that don’t have OBD systems.
 This involves measuring the darkness of the exhaust smoke using specialized equipment and performing a visual inspection of emissions control components.
-Both methods are valid, but they apply to different truck model years.
-CARB requires the appropriate test based on your engine model year, not the truck’s model year, so always check your emissions control label to be sure.
+Both methods are valid, but they apply to different truck model years. carb requires the appropriate test based on your engine model year, not the truck’s model year, so always check your emissions control label to be sure.

 The financial consequences of non-compliance add up fast.
 First, there’s the annual compliance fee of around $31 per vehicle just to participate in the program—that’s unavoidable.
-If you operate without complying, you’re looking at fines that range from $1,000 to $10,000 per vehicle per day depending on the severity of the violation.
-CARB collected over $21 million in penalties in 2022 alone, so enforcement is real and active.
+If you operate without complying, you’re looking at fines that range from $1,000 to $10,000 per vehicle per day depending on the severity of the violation. carb collected over $21 million in penalties in 2022 alone, so enforcement is real and active.
 Beyond fines, a DMV registration hold means your truck can’t legally operate, which translates to lost revenue for every day it sits.
 If you’re an owner-operator running one truck, that could be thousands of dollars in missed loads.
 Fleet operators face multiplied costs across multiple vehicles.
 California shippers and receivers who hire non-compliant carriers can also be fined up to $10,000 per year, which means some companies won’t even load your truck if you can’t prove compliance.
 Add in potential towing fees, inspection citations, and denied access to ports or terminals, and the cost of staying compliant is a fraction of what you’d pay for ignoring it.

 Areas We Serve in Los Angeles & Riverside County, CA